 There’s no index.
 Often I have tried to go back and find something that I know I read somewhere in the book and have ended up having to browse through the whole book to find it!
 For example, the individual braids of the old manuscripts are not listed by name in the table of contents, so if you want to locate the instructions for, say “the hollow lace of 7 bowes” you are not likely to find them quickly and easily.
 (This is a book that could use several braided bookmarks!)

 Also, the formatting of the pages is too dense, with too much information and illustration crowded onto each page.
 I think this more than anything else is what makes some readers think the book is difficult to learn from.
 A little more space on each page would make it much more readable.

 As someone who references this book in writing fairly often, I have to complain that the title is much too long!
 And to me, it sounds too quaint and obscure for a such a ground-breaking, comprehensive reference work.

 These four slim volumes are supplements to Old English Pattern Books for Loop Braiding, with new historical research and discoveries.
 Joy Boutrup, a student and colleague of Noémi Speiser, did much of the research and writing, in collaboration with Speiser.
 Periodical/magazine-format publications, A-4 size, with color illustrations.
-[Note: loop braiding methods, structures, and vocabulary previously covered in OEPBforLB is not explained in these supplements; it’s assumed as prior knowledge.]
+[Note: loop braiding methods, structures, and vocabulary previously covered in OEPBforLB are not explained in these supplements; they are assumed as prior knowledge.]

 Available together or separately from BraidersHand in the U.S. In the U.K. they may (?) be available from the publisher (Jennie Parry).
 These are just the sources I know of, they may be carried elsewhere as well.